astronomer/docs/astro/resource-reference-azure.md

 ### Deployment Worker Size Limits

-Worker Pod size can be configured at a Deployment level using the **Worker Resources** setting in the Cloud UI.
-This setting determines how much CPU and memory is allocated a worker Pod within a node.
+You can use the **Worker Resources** setting in the Cloud UI to allocate worker Pod CPU and memory.

 The following table lists the maximum worker size that is supported on Astro for each worker node instance type.
 As the system requirements of Astro change, these values can increase or decrease.
 If you try to set **Worker Resources** to a size that exceeds the maximum for your cluster's worker node instance type, an error message appears in the Cloud UI.